Allen Fraser (UK)

 Shetland is a dynamic landscape.
 It has been sculpted from this diverse geology by rivers, glaciers and the sea, over the last two million years.
 The major landforms from before the Ice Age have been masked, but not destroyed, by glacial erosion.
 Its coastline is stunning in its variety and character, with an outer coast of the most spectacular cliff scenery in the world, contrasting with an inner coast of tranquil voes and beaches.
 The richness of its geology and geomorphology is the foundation for the many layers of natural habitat and human history that make a visit to Shetland so memorable.

-For more on the geology of Shetland, see my article in Issue 13: Shetland: an archipelago on the edge.
+For more on the geology of Shetland, see my article in Issue 13 of Deposits: Shetland: an archipelago on the edge.